 Diversity Squares Celebrating Diversity Through Art

 Wheeling Heritage facilitated a community art project focusing on diversity.
 Over 200 canvases were collected to create a “quilt” that celebrates diversity and self-expression.
-The six-by-six-foot “quilt” can be found hanging in the entrance of the Wheeling Artisan Center through the end of March.
+The six-by-six-foot “quilt” was displayed in the entrance of the Wheeling Artisan Center.

 In addition to submissions from individual community members, students from Wheeling Country Day School worked as a group to design and submit canvases for the project, using it as an opportunity to engage in conversations about diversity through art.
 The Wheeling YWCA also contributed canvases as a group.

 Quilts have long been used to tell stories and capture the cultural history of a particular time and place.
 This project serves as a visual representation of the different ways our community recognizes, understands and values diversity.